 In this stage, we are becoming aware of the inner dialogue that constantly plays — and increasingly conscious of how it affects our state of being and our experience of reality.

-2: Read What You Write
+Step 2: Read What You Write — Reap What You Sow

-It is easy to scribble down an intention or two, to structure affirmations, or to map our dreams — and it is just as easy to forget them the next day, in the midst of various distractions and competing desires.
+It is easy to scribble down an intention or two, to structure affirmations, or to map out our dreams — and it is just as easy to forget them the next day, in the midst of various distractions and competing desires.

-And so, when something is important enoughwe return to itWe study, repeat, and remember.
+And so, when something is important enough, in order to learn, we return to it.
+We study, repeat, and remember.

-3: Be Vulnerable — Make it Public
+Step 3: Be Vulnerable — Step into the Light

 Together, these three steps form a holy trinity — each intertwining with the others, amplifying itself.